aStudyingTurtle/redicat/README.md

 ## Subcommands
 ### `bulk`
 Calculates per-base depth and nucleotide counts across a BAM/CRAM.
 Filtering options allow you to tune MAPQ, base quality, minimum depth, and an editing-specific heuristic.
 The revamped scheduler flattens genomic tiles into a unified Rayon work queue and forces small stealable tasks via `with_min_len(1)` + adaptive `with_max_len`, keeping CPU utilisation high for long-running bulk traversals.
-Results stream to a bgzip-compressed TSV with near-max-depth flags computed from the observed post-filter depth.
+Results stream to a bgzip-compressed TSV with near-max-depth flags computed from the larger of the filtered depth or the full pileup support (`DEPTH + REF_SKIP + FAIL`).
-`near_max_depth` flags now key off the observed (post-filter) depth, ensuring the 1% ceiling matches the pileup depth returned by htslib after read rejection.
+`near_max_depth` flags now key off that max-depth metric, ensuring the 1% ceiling tracks whichever of the filtered or raw pileup coverage is higher.
 Positions whose filtered depth reaches the `--max-depth` ceiling are explicitly marked as `NEAR_MAX_DEPTH`, providing an audit trail for loci clipped by the depth guard.
 Some libraries of `bulk` were taken form the [`perbase`](https://github.com/sstadick/perbase) project.